 Teaching and Learning - M.Ed.

-The Teaching and Learning Master of Education degree program at Johnson & Wales University is a two-year graduate course of study designed to develop master teachers.
-The program affords practicing teachers an opportunity to use their classrooms as learning laboratories to improve their teaching skills.
+The Master of Education in Teaching and Learning degree program at Johnson & Wales University is a four semester graduate course of study designed to develop master teachers.

 The program is designed as a cohort model, which means that students move together as a professional learning community, fostering a team approach to studying and solving educational problems through the required sequence of courses.